Security-Onion-Solutions/securityonion-docs/playbook.rst

 Logging in
 ----------

-You can access Playbook by navigating to https://MANAGER/playbook and logging in with the following credentials:
+You can access Playbook by going to :ref:`soc`, clicking the Playbook link, and then logging in with the following credentials:

 | Username: analyst
 | Password: changeme